Recurring deposit: Taxation

-Tax deducted at source (TDS) applies to recurring deposits in India.
+Tax deduction at source (TDS) applies to recurring deposits in India.
 If the interest earned on recurring deposits exceeds Rs.
 40,000 a year, TDS would be deducted by the bank at the rate of 10%.
 Income tax is to be paid on interest earned from a Recurring Deposit at the rate of tax slab of the Recurring Deposit holder.
 Investors without taxable income must submit a Form 15G to avoid TDS on recurring and fixed deposits.
 Investors who are senior citizens (above the age of 60) will have to file Form 15H to avoid TDS on recurring and fixed deposits.